SSilence/sum/DeveloperGuide.md

 **Server**

 For receiving messages from other users and sending files  SUM starts an server (```sum-backend-server```).
+This server receives the messages of other users, validates them, and updates the backend and informs the frontend (using the callbacks which was registered at the backend on application startup).

 ![sums frontend](http://yuml.me/diagram/scruffy;dir:TB/class/%5Bsum-backend-server%5D-execute%20frontends%20callbacks%3E%5Bsum-backend%5D%2C%5Bsum-backend%5D-start%20server%3E%5Bsum-backend-server%5D)

 **login, config, language**

-In ``sum-init.js`` the application shows the login screen (if key management is activated), parses the config.ini and reads the current language file.
+In ``sum-init.js`` the application shows the login screen (if key management is activated), parses the ``config.ini`` and reads the current language file.